praetorian-inc/praetorian-cli/docs/plugin-development.md

 ```

 Here is a concrete example that runs an nmap scan on a host and add the open ports
-to Chariot using the `add` function of the SDK.
+to Chariot using the SDK.

 The main logic is in `nmap_command`.
 This function uses Click decorators to register itself
 to the CLI and define command line arguments.